 Collins' body is taken back to Dublin, where it lays in state in the Dublin City Hall for three days.
 His funeral is held at the Pro Cathedral.
 He is buried at Glasnevin Cemetery in Dublin.

 A new constitution establishing a bicameral (two-chamber) parliament composed of the Dáil and the Seanad (senate) comes into effect in December 1922.
 Cosgrave becomes the first prime minister of the Irish Free State.
 The constitution was largely drafted by Collins.

 The Civil War becomes increasingly bitter during the final months of 1922, with atrocities being committed by both sides.
 By the start of 1923, the Free State Army has all but won.
 The anti-treaty forces disarm at the end of May 1923, bringing the civil war to an end.

 De Valera leaves Sinn Féin in 1926 and forms a new party Fianna Fáil (The Warriors of Destiny).
 The party enters parliament in 1927, winning 44 seats at the general election.
 Fianna Fáil, with De Valera at its head, becomes the dominant party in Irish politics.

 In 1931 Britain relinquishes its right to control the laws of its dominions, including Ireland.

-De Valera becomes prime minister in 1932.
+De Valera becomes prime minister of Ireland in 1932.
 His government moves to sever the remaining ties with the United Kingdom, abolishing the senate and the office of governor-general and removing all references to the British Crown from the Irish constitution.

 Ireland formally declares itself a republic on Easter Monday, 18 April 1949, the 33rd anniversary of the Easter Rebellion.
 The country is once again renamed, from Éire to the Republic of Ireland.